-If a Remote Speed Reference input or Modbus AW value is present and selected when the Idle/Rated contact is closed or during the idle to rated ramp, the speed reference will ramp to the speed set by the milliamps on the Remote Speed Reference input or the Modbus AW value, based on the raise rate set point, if the oil temperature is above the rated speed permissive setting.
+If a Remote Speed Reference input or Modbus AW value is present and selected when the Idle/Rated contact is closed or during the idle to rated ramp, the speed reference will ramp to the speed set by the milliamps on the Remote Speed Reference input or the Modbus AW value, based on the raise rate set point, if the warm-up timer has expired.
 This may not be the desired mode of operation, so be sure to understand the implications of operating the control in this manner.